adolgert/adolgert.github.io/_posts/2020-09-01-R-TestThat-Debug.md

 layout: post
 author: adolgert
 title: Modifying testthat Unit Tests for Debugging
-description: How to call testthat in order to debug the function
+description: How to call testthat in order to debug a unit test
 keywords: unit testing, R language, test-driven design, scientific software
 ---

-How to call testthat under RStudio in order to debug the function.
+How to call testthat under RStudio in order to debug a unit test.

 ## Introduction